ptrfrncsmrph/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+> Semantic HTML describes a set of markup elements that were introduced in the HTML5 spec to give websites a more meaningful structure.
+For instance, instead of having an unordered list of `<a>` anchor tags for navigating around your site, it conveys more meaning to wrap those links inside of a `nav` element.
+This also helps make a website more accessible to screen-readers and to web crawlers used by search engines.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+> Elements with `display: block` will "clear" the following elements in the document, effectively taking up 100% of the width of the document.
+Elements with `display: inline` do not respect any `height` values assigned to them.

 3. What are the 4 areas of the box model?

+> The four areas of the box model, from inner to outer, are
+    1. Content
+    2. Padding
+    3. Border
+    4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?